gmodena/tinydp/README.md

 # Evaluation

 A-posteriori analysis can be performed on the teachers aggregate to determine whether the model satisfies the desired epsilon budget.
-OpenMined `pysyft` package provides some utilities for this.
+OpenMined's [pysyft](https://github.com/OpenMined/PySyft) provides some utilities for this type of analysis.
 ```python
 from syft.frameworks.torch.dp import pate